samarth1107/Prediction---Diabetes-Readmission/README.md

 care and will increase efficiency and reduce the burden of the hospital management staff.

-### To run and apply techniques on dataset ipython file is attached main.
+### To run and apply techniques on dataset ipython file is attached Main.ipynb

 1. Introduction